All Episodes

 Hi.

-I have a question for you, and a comment also.
+I have a question for you and a comment also.

 All right.

-And the question is, do you think they can communicate with us in normal English?
+On the question is, do you think they can communicate with us in normal English?

-You know, that is a particularly interesting question, because there are some Bigfoot researchers, I've had them on the program, that have played tapes that sound Just like human voice.
+You know, that is a particularly interesting question because there are some Bigfoot researchers, I've had them on the program, that have played tapes that sound just like human voice.

 Sort of.